Listen to our podcast 🎧

 Introduction

 Mobile banking has changed the way people handle their money.
 Today, people prefer using banking apps instead of visiting a branch.
 Mobile-first banks focus on apps and digital tools as the main way customers access their accounts.
-This gives convenience, but it also brings new security risks.
+This brings convenience, but it also introduces new mobile banking security risks.
 Unlike traditional banks, mobile-first banks work across many devices and networks, which can make them easier targets for hackers and fraud.

 According to a survey, over 70% of financial services firms face insider threats, making strong security a must for banks.